aaron9000/F/README.md

 #F

 ##Functional Programming Utilities for Unity3D
-F is a handful of utilties that make working with collections, objects, and dictionaries easier.
-Transform data in a declarative way and spend less time converting data between types.
-Write fewer loops and write more lambdas.
+F is a utility that makes working with collections, objects, and dictionaries more pleasant.
+Transform data easily and spend less time converting data between types.
+Additionally, it will encourage you to write fewer loops and more lambdas.
 F is inspired by `ramda.js`.

 ##Features
 - Declarative syntax